 Core Laboratories is a US based oil services company specialising in enhanced oil production and oil reservoir management with an ultimate goal of maximising the efficiency of hydrocarbon recovery by oil companies.

 Core Laboratories is a rare wide moat company in the energy sector given its unique and difficult to replicate library of oilfield data that is used by their clients to increase the extraction and return from their oilfields.
-Core Laboratories offers a strong value proposition to their clients by generating high returns through improved efficiency at relatively low cost.
+Core Laboratories offers a strong value proposition to their clients, allowing them to generate high returns through improved production efficiency at relatively low cost.
 The company has a track record of generating strong cash flow and returning this to their shareholder base.

 Descartes is a logistics software business.